UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 number of samples to be added as runs to the campaign database, awaiting encoding and execution.
 If no arguments are passed to draw\_samples() then all samples will be drawn, unless the sampler is not finite.
-In this case PCESampler is finite (produces a finite number of samples) and we elect to draw all of them at once: ::
+In this case, PCESampler is finite (produces a finite number of samples) and we elect to draw all of them at once: ::

     my_campaign.draw_samples()